Brattahlíð: Farm

 Brattahlíð still has some of the best farmland in Greenland, owing to its location at the inner end of Eriksfjord, which protects it from the cold foggy weather and arctic waters of the outer coast.
 It has a youth hostel and a small store.
 More extensive facilities exist in Narsarsuaq across the fjord.

 Assembly

 Brattahlíð hosted the first Greenlandic Þing (parliament), based on the Icelandic Althing.
-Its exact location remains unknown.
+In the early 20th century through written sources and archeological evidence, scholars identified two potential Þing sites at Brattahlíð and at Garðar.
+Given the sparse nature of the Greenlandic settlement, it is reasonable that the participants of a Þing would have taken the opportunity for social interaction or trade.

 The exact causes of the disappearance of the Norse settlements toward the end of the 15th century remain unverified, but probably resulted from a combination of the Little Ice Age's cooling temperatures, soil erosion, abandonment by Norway after the Black Plague and political turmoils, more convenient ways for Europeans to procure furs and a mercantile eclipsing by the Hanseatic League, and competition from the Inuit moving southward.